forta-network/starter-kits/batched-tx-disperse-multisend-py/.github/README.md

 There are two types of scores computed:

-- confidence score: estimated probability that a transaction is correctly classified
+- `confidence` score: estimated probability that a transaction is correctly classified
-- malicious score: estimated probability that a transaction has evil intents
+- `malicious` score: estimated probability that a transaction has evil intents

+The `malicious` score comes into play once the bot has identified a batch transaction.
+For now, this score will be higher than `0.5` in 2 cases:

+- if the `to` contract accumulates wealth (native or ERC tokens):
+  - a batching contract is supposed to redistribute the tokens it receives
+  - so if its balance has significantly increased after the transaction, this behavior is tagged as malicious
+  - there is a tolerance for the fees it may gather
+- if the `to` contract performs transfers of `0` amount:
+  - this technique is often used in phishing scams

 ### Edge Cases